wireapp/wire-server/src/how-to/administrate/restund.rst

 .. include:: includes/intro.rst

+.. _allocations:

 How to see how many people are currently connected to the restund server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see the amount of ongoing calls:
+You can see the count of currently ongoing calls (also called "allocations"):

 .. code:: sh